WEIGUOZENG/cse15l-lab-reports/lab-report-2-week-4.md

-The failure-inducing input can lead to the symptom.
-When there is a symptom, there is possible to be a bug in the program.
+The first syptom is because the infinite while loop does not stop when there is no brackets or parenthesis.
+So that it will be out of memory.

+The second syptom is because the loop should break when there is no